NathanaelMathieu/IDEAS-Portfolio-Template/README.md

 Creates or pushes to a new `gh-pages` branch of the project.
 This branch is used as the source code for the public `github.io` page of the project.

-If deploy is not working, confirm that the `homepage` property in package.json is set correctly.
-You may also need to create a .env file in the main directory and add the global variable `PUBLIC_URL` with the same value as `homepage`.
+If deploy is not working, confirm that the global variable `PUBLIC_URL` is set correctly in `.env`.

 ### `npm run eject`